Published November 12, 2025

 🧠 Expert Tip from The Murphy Group

-“We teach our clients to treat closing costs like insurance—they protect your investment and help ensure a smooth transfer of ownership,” says Mary Murphy, founder of The Murphy Group.
+“We teach our clients to treat closing costs like insurance—they protect your investment and ensure a smooth transfer of ownership,” says Mary Murphy, founder of The Murphy Group.
 “We walk you through every line item so there are no surprises at the table.”

 🏡 Local Insight — South Jersey Snapshot